jdlph/Path4GMNS/README.md

 ```
 You can replace the last command with $ make if your target system has Make installed.
 ### Caveat
-As **CMAKE_BUILD_TYPE** will be **IGNORED** for IDE (Integrated Development Environment) generators, e.g., Visual Studio and Xcode, you will need to manually update the build type from debug to release in your IDE.
+As **CMAKE_BUILD_TYPE** will be **IGNORED** for IDE (Integrated Development Environment) generators, e.g., Visual Studio and Xcode, you will need to manually update the build type from debug to release in your IDE and build your target from there.

 ## Getting Started
 ### *Download the test data set*